GeoDerp/tacklebox/ReadMe.md

 ## Customization

 Can't find a plugin that does what you want?
 Prefer to create your own theme?
-Tacklebox includes locations for you to store your own customized modules, plugins, and themes:
+Tacklebox includes locations for you to store your own customized modules, plugins, environment, and themes:

 * `~/.tacklebox/modules/`
 * `~/.tacklebox/plugins/`
+* `~/.tacklebox/environment/`
 * `~/.tacklebox/themes/`

 Remember that adding your custom components at the above locations isn't sufficient — you must enable them by including them in your `tacklebox_modules`, `tacklebox_plugins`, and/or `tacklebox_theme` settings, in addition to including `~/.tacklebox` itself in your `tacklebox_path` setting.